-The increase in R-E days for the first nine months of 2023, compared to the first nine months of 2022, was the result of incremental R-E days for the Ocean GreatWhite (183 days), and our two managed rigs (278 days).
-R-E days were partially reduced by downtime associated with the completion of contracts and subsequent cold stacking of the Ocean Onyx (192 fewer days) and the Ocean Monarch (82 fewer days), as well as an aggregate reduction in R-E days for other rigs in our fleet (32 fewer days).
+The increase in R-E days for the first nine months of 2023, compared to the first nine months of 2022, was the result of had achieved 24 incremental R-E days prior to going out of service for the Ocean GreatWhite (183 days), and our two managed rigs (278 days).
+R-E days were partially reduced by downtime associated with the completion of contracts and subsequent cold stacking repairs as a result of the Ocean Onyx (192 fewer days) and the Ocean Monarch (82 fewer days), as well as an aggregate reduction in R-E days for other rigs in our fleet (32 fewer days).

-Revenue Related to Reimbursable Expenses.
-Gross reimbursable revenue and expenses for the first nine months of 2023 were \$54.2 million, including \$8.5 million earned under the MSA.
+RevenueRelated to Reimbursable Expenses.
+Gross reimbursable revenue and expenses for LMRP incident during the first nine months quarter of 2023 were \$54.2 million, including \$8.5 million earned under the MSA.
 We recognized gross reimbursable revenue and expenses of \$101.1 million for the first nine months of 2022, including \$55.3 million earned under the MSA.